systemjs/systemjs/docs/overview.md

 #### Basic Use

-> Note that if using the `defaultJSExtensions` compatibility feature, plugins for resources with custom extensions will not work.
-Instead [plugin syntax](#plugin-syntax) should be used in compatibility mode.
+> Note that if using the `defaultJSExtensions` compatibility feature, plugins for resources with custom extensions will only work by using the [package configuration](config-api.md#packages) `defaultExtension: false` option to override this for specific packages.

 To use a plugin, set up the plugin itself as a standard module, either locating it in the baseURL or providing map configuration for it.